 Matthew 5:14 “You are the light of the world.
 A town built on a hill cannot be hidden.
 15 Neither do people light a lamp and put it under a bowl.
 Instead they put it on its stand, and it gives light to everyone in the house.
 16 In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.17 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 18 For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
 19 Therefore anyone who sets aside one of the least of these commands and teaches others accordingly will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven.
 20 For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven. — NIV

-When I was nineteen, I lived with and trained under a Jewish midwife and was quickly made part of the family.
+When I was nineteen I lived with and trained under a Jewish midwife and was quickly made part of the family.
 Not once in all the months I was there did I ever notice that bacon was missing.
 The love in that household flowed like wine–and so did the wine, come to think of it.
-I looked forward to her Friday night Erev, and even though she practiced quietly in the kitchen, that candle–her prayer was my favorite part of every week.
+I looked forward to her Friday night Erev, and even though she practiced quietly in the kitchen, that candle–her prayer–was my favorite part of every week.
 The subtle ways in which she taught me were powerful.
-She reclined on the couch and joined us, and something was different.
+She reclined on the couch and joined us in our silliness, and something was different.
 I now understand; it was the Sabbath.

 Mark 2:27 Then he said to them, “The Sabbath was made for man, not man for the Sabbath. –NIV

-To make a long story a little bit shorter, I’ve decided that the thing missing from my life, the reason for my exhaustion and unrest, was that oddly misplaced fourth commandment.
+To make a long story a little bit shorter, I’ve decided that the thing missing from my life, the reason for my exhaustion and unrest, was that I’d somehow misplaced the most detailed of the ten commandments.

 Exodus 20:8-11 “Remember the Sabbath day by keeping it holy.
 Six days you shall labor and do all your work, but the seventh day is a sabbath to the Lord your God.
 On it you shall not do any work, neither you, nor your son or daughter, nor your male or female servant, nor your animals, nor any foreigner residing in your towns.
 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.Therefore the Lord blessed the Sabbath day and made it holy.” –NIV